matrix-org/matrix-spec-proposals/specification/1-client_server_api.rst

 Pagination is the process of dividing a dataset into multiple discrete pages.
 Matrix makes use of pagination to allow clients to view extremely large datasets.
-These datasets are not limited to events in a room (for example clients may want to paginate rooms in addition to events within those rooms).
+These datasets are not limited to events in a room (for example clients may want to paginate a list of rooms in addition to events within those rooms).
 Regardless of *what* is being paginated, there is a common underlying API which is used to to give clients a consistent way of selecting subsets of a potentially changing dataset.
 Requests pass in ``from``, ``to``, ``dir`` and ``limit`` parameters which describe where to read from the stream. ``from`` and ``to`` are opaque